kolja/vimrc-fennel/README.md

 then

-    ./setup.sh
+    ~/.vim/setup.sh

-The setup.sh skript will download the plugins and create a symbolic link to .vimrc
+The setup.sh script will download the plugins and create a symbolic link to .vimrc